kancoll3/kancoll3/README.md

-- 👋 Hi, I’m @kancoll3
+- 👋 Hi, I’m @kancoll3l3l3l3l3l3l3
-- 👀 I’m interested in ...
+- 👀 I’m interested in Money
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Nothing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with messex and rinaldo
-- 📫 How to reach me ...
+- 📫 How to reach me myassobig@gmail.com

 <!---
 kancoll3/kancoll3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.